cuelang/cuelang.org/content/en/docs/concepts/logic.md

 Suppose a node must inherit from multiple templates, or mixins.
-Because order is irrelevant in CUE, there is no need to specify these in a particalar order or even in one location.
+Because order is irrelevant in CUE, there is no need to specify these in a particular order or even in one location.
 One can even say on a single line that a collection of fields must mix in a template.
 For instance,